Close Menu

 OR

-B. With bone marrow or stem cell transplantation.
-Consider under a disability until at least 12 months from the date of transplantation.
+B. With bone marrow or stem cell transplant.
+Consider under a disability until at least 12 months from the date of transplant.
 Thereafter, evaluate any residual impairments under the criteria for the affected body system.

-IF YOU DON’T MEET LISTING 13.07, YOUR RESIDUAL FUNCTIONAL CAPACITY MATTERS
+IF YOU DON’T MEET THE LISTING, THEN YOUR RESIDUAL FUNCTIONAL CAPACITY MATTERS

-Your RFC can help you win benefits by showing that your cannot physical or mentally sustain a full time job due to the symptoms of multiple myeloma.
-Find out more about disability hearings here.
+Your RFC can help you win benefits by showing that your cannot physical sustain a full time job due to the symptoms of multiple myeloma.
+Find out what the judge will ask at your SSD hearing.

 The judge must cite specific medical facts.
 Also, the judge must discuss the other types of evidence in your case.
 The other evidence includes your testimony about your daily activities.

-In assessing RFC, the ALJ must discuss your ability to complete an 8 hour work day, 40 hours a week.
-In all cases in which symptoms, such as pain from cancer, are alleged, the RFC assessment must:
+The ALJ must discuss your ability to complete an 8 hour work day, 40 hours a week.
+In all cases in which symptoms are alleged, such as pain from cancer, the RFC must:

 • Contain a discussion of the medical evidence.
 This includes your complaints of pain and other symptoms.
 The judge can also include personal observations, if appropriate;

-• Include a resolution of any inconsistencies in the evidence as a whole; and
+• Resolve any inconsistencies in the evidence as a whole; and

 • Set forth a logical explanation of the effects of the symptoms of multiple myeloma, including pain, on your ability to work.

-For more information about how the SSA assesses the residual functional capacity, go to Social Security Ruling 96-8p.
+For information about how the SSA defines your RFC, review Social Security Ruling 96-8p.
 Your testimony about your multiple myeloma symptoms will help show that you cannot work 40 hours a week.

-CANNON DISABILITY CAN WIN YOUR SSD & SSI DISABILITY BENEFITS
+WE CAN WIN YOUR SSD & SSI BENEFITS

 Throughout your case, our attorneys and staff help you collect your medical records.
 We will help you prove your multiple myeloma meets the SSA’s specific rules.

 Your medical records are crucial to winning your case.
-Learn more about the importance of medical records here.
-Once the evidence is complete, your case will be ready for a hearing.
-Your day in court is before a judge from the Social Security Administration.
+Learn about the importance of medical records.
+Once the medical evidence is in the record, your case will be ready for a hearing.
+Your day in court is before a judge who works for the Social Security Administration.
 And, you are the main witness.

-Prior to your hearing, we will meet with you to talk about the judge’s questions.
+Prior to your hearing, we will meet with you to talk about the questions you will be asked.
 We will try to explain what kinds of questions you will be asked.
 Also, we will also try to prepare you to answer those questions.
 You will be answering questions about your health.
-Learn more here about the questions the judge will ask at your hearing.
+Learn what questions the judge will ask at your hearing.

 For example, you will need to be able to talk about your ability to lift, sit, stand, and walk, throughout an eight hour work day.
 This is known as your residual functional capacity.
 You will also need to discuss whether the pain from your multiple myeloma impacts your ability to concentrate.
 Or, how it impacts your ability to focus on work tasks.
 If you have multiple myeloma, then you will also need to describe the side effects of your cancer treatment.